 Advancing a Community Resilience Approach to Improve Health Outcomes

-Resilience approaches have tended to focus on individual measures; attention to community-level factors is also important.
-For example, the building blocks of healthy communities include marketing and availability of healthy foods as opposed to fast food and tobacco, safe parks, effective education, health and social services, community gathering places, and locally owned businesses.
+The building blocks of healthy communities include marketing and availability of healthy foods as opposed to fast food and tobacco, safe parks, high quality education, health and social services, community gathering places, and locally owned businesses.
 Research confirms the relationship between such factors and health and safety outcomes.
 For instance, social cohesion corresponds with significant increases in physical and mental health, academic achievement, and local economic development, as well as lower rates of homicide, suicide, and alcohol and drug abuse.
-Other examples of community resilience factors include environments that promote walking, bicycling, and other forms of incidental or recreational activity, jobs, a willingness to take action for the common good, positive intergroup relations, and positive behavioral norms.
+Other examples of community resilience factors include environments that promote walking, bicycling, and other forms of incidental or recreational activity, jobs, a willingness to take action for the common good, positive intergroup relations, and positive social norms.
 By strengthening such factors, communities have significant capacity to enhance health and safety.